Tripti-g/Github_inbrief/README.md

 # This App gives the summary of user and his Repostories

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project can be accessed through [this link] (https://stupendous-zabaione-4920d8.netlify.app)

 ## Local Setup